 Overall ratings for this bus tour are very positive (read reviews here).

-Most customers agree that Tour America runs an excellent service, indicating that they actually provided a lot of useful information about the city while driving toward their destination.
+Most customers agree that Tour America runs an excellent service, indicating that the guides provided a lot of interesting information about the city while driving toward their destination.

-Guests were pleased that they had the opportunity to hop off for 45 minutes and walk around Dyker Heights to see the lights up close.
+Guests were pleased that they had the opportunity to hop off the bus to see the lights up close.

 WHERE ARE THE MOST LIGHTS